Ahmad-Ishaq/FLEX-BOT/README.md

 ### System Requirements
 For windows use Stawberry or Active Perl IDE

-For linux basic libraries LWP::UserAgent, HTTP::Request, Win32::Console, Term::ANSIColor, Win32::Console::ANSI and LWP::Simple and Selenium::Remote::Driver is required.
+For linux basic libraries Term::ANSIColor, Win32::Console::ANSI and LWP::Simple and Selenium::Remote::Driver is required.

+1) Selenium standalone server<br>
+2) Java<br>
+3) Perl<br>
+4) Selenium::Remote::Driver Library<br>
+5) Gecko driver for firefox<br>

 ### Usage Instructions
+1-Start selenium standalone server using java

-1- Download the repository and extract it to a folder or
+2- Download the repository and extract it to a folder or
 ```
    git clone https://github.com/Ahmad-Ishaq/FLEX-BOT
 ```
-2- Open a terminal.
+3- Open a terminal.

-3- cd to FLEX-BOT
+4- cd to FLEX-BOT
 ```
    cd Admin-Hunter
 ```
-4- run script
+5- run script
 ```
    perl flexbot.pl
 ```
+6- Enter Username and Password

-5- Enjoy
+7- Enjoy

 If you are stuck anywhere or need any help you can raise an issue.
 ### Screenshot